 As I regained control in this regard, however, I overcompensated my lacking nutrition with an overabundance of supplements.
 Not knowing enough, my liver became so congested that this intake culminated in a hospital visit.
 The impact to my body was so strong that I lost all of my hair.
 It was devastating, to say the least.

 This, however, was not the worst of my health issues.
-In 2003, after a bad break-up and some soul-searching, I started to have horrible allergies.
+In 2003, I started to have horrible allergies.
 It was so bad that for over four years, I ate only chicken, beans, apples, cucumbers, and rice.
 Any deviation from this caused me symptoms of fatigue, itching and cracking of my hands, acne, and depression.
 After seeing many specialists who were of no help, my mom took me to a clinic in Texas.
 It was there that I was diagnosed as having both high mercury levels and Lyme Disease, which had damaged my immune system and ultimately caused the allergies.

 I received various treatments including IVs and saunas and was finally able to start introducing foods back into my diet.
 I was the happiest I had ever been!
 This elation led me to the desire to cook and bake, now that I could.
 I became obsessed (and still am) with looking up recipes and buying cookbooks, striving to make the healthiest food possible so that I never had to be as limited as I once was in what I could eat.

 In the midst of all of this, I met a man.
 A man who supported me in every way that he could and didn’t judge me.
 He, more than Texas, may even be the reason I got better.
 He is my husband today and still offers the same unconditional support.

 We have since had three daughters and a son that we are raising in Tucson, AZ, where I am at home and he is a firefighter.

 I sincerely hope to help in any way I can with anyone who may be afflicted with allergies or any of the above.